 Association For Women In Science New Jersey High School STEM awards and scholarships are offered annually.
 Female high school seniors and juniors, residing anywhere in the state and interested in STEM can apply.
 Applicants are asked to write an essay on a STEM professional with a NJ connection (female).
 Academic performance and teacher recommendations are also evaluated.

-The challenge is open female high school seniors and juniors who reside in New Jersey.
+The challenge is open female high school seniors and juniors who attend schools in New Jersey.

 - Juniors: Who demonstrate interest & intent to pursue STEM for higher education by school courses, extracurricular activities etc. Three awards, recognition certificates and plaques, no cash rewards.